-If certain market conditions have a particularly negative or positive impact on the formula's behaviour, these situations need to be identified and indicated.
+If certain specific market conditions have a particularly negative or positive impact on the behaviour of the formula, these situations must be identified and specified.

 Impact of the dividends (or any other equivalent situation)

 If the performance offered to investors or the reference performance for measuring the formula is calculated excluding dividends or equivalent, this shall be stipulated in the disadvantages ("Excess return" for commodity futures indexes for instance).